bfeng1/bfeng1.github.io/machine_learning_p0.md

-## Regression Problem: House Price Prediction
+## Computer Vision: YOLOv8 on Traffic Detection

 **Project description:**
 Among all versions of the American dream that are out there, one of the most frequently appeared terms would-be homeowner.
 For many people, owning a home is a big deal not only financially, but in the whole life journey.
 However, it is not an easy process to obtain a house that fits your personal and financial needs.
 One of the major factors to consider would be the price of the house.